British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Destroyer BERKELEY arrived at Greenock at 1730 escorting steamer KOHISTAN (5884grt).

-After British aircraft bombed a submarine contact in 55‑02N, 5‑38W, destroyer WALKER and escort ship JASON were ordered at 2226 to hunt for the submarine, but they failed to make contact.
+After British aircraft bombed a submarine contact in 55‑02N, 5‑38W, destroyer WALKER and escort ship JASON were ordered at 2226 to hunt for the submarine, but failed to make contact.

 Hunt class destroyer GARTH completed, and worked up at Scapa Flow in the 23rd Destroyer Division before transferring to the 21st Destroyer Flotilla, arriving at Sheerness on 28 August.